Smajsa/Lab_6/README.md

 # Lab_6
 All of my code for Lab 6

-For contact, please email me at smajsa6892@sdsu.edu
+**Contact: ** Please email me at smajsa6892@sdsu.edu

 Coffee - The template for every Coffee Topping, integrated in each file extending CoffeeDecorator CoffeeDecorator - Implements Coffee and works to direct the creation of coffee objects based on their toppings Basic Coffee - This file contains the class for the BasicCoffee object and serves as the base for the coffee

+_To Run the Application, go to "Main" and execute the file, from there user prompts in the terminal will guide you on both how to execute the program further and how to operate it_

 [The following extend CoffeeDecorator and are incredibly similar in structure, distinguished by prices and string returns]